What is a Minimally Invasive Sling Procedure?

 Myomectomy is the treatment of choice in women with fibroids who are planning to have children in the future.
 Myomectomy removes only the fibroids and leaves your uterus intact and increases your chances of pregnancy.

-Before your surgery, a growth hormone releasing analogue (GnRH-a) therapy which lowers oestrogen levels may be used to shrink the uterine fibroids, thus reducing the risk of excessive bleeding during the surgery.
+Before your surgery, a chemical releasing analogue (GnRH-a) therapy which lowers oestrogen levels may be used to shrink the uterine fibroids, thus reducing the risk of excessive bleeding during the surgery.